-Place cut out cake numbers back into freezer.
-You want them to be frozen when inserting into white cake batter.
+Place cut out cake numbers back into the freezer.
+You want them to be frozen when inserting into the white cake batter.

 Prepare white cake batter and pour HALF of the batter into a prepared 9 inch round cake pan.
 To make this easier I pour my cake batter into a 4-cup measuring cup, then pour out approximately 2 cups into my cake pan.

-Starting with the 10, place the 1 and 0 into batter filled cake pan.
+Starting with the 10, place the 1 and 0 into batter-filled cake pan.
 Make sure there is at least 1/2 inches between the number and the edge of the pan.
 Place two 10’s back to back so that its about 3 inches thick.
-Now place two 9’s in pan directly behind 10.
+Now place two 9’s in the pan directly behind 10.

-Continue placing numbers into pan in a circle, working back from 10.
-Once you are about half way around the pan, check to make sure that you are working on the number 5.
+Continue placing numbers into the pan in a circle, working back from 10.
+Once you are about halfway around the pan, check to make sure that you are working on the number 5.
 10-6 should take up half the pan and 5-1 should take up the other half.
 If you have any extra space, simply fill in with 1’s.